Considerations in Purchasing, Framing, and Shipping Pastels

 Glass versus plexi?

 This is another area where ideas are changing about what is best for pastels.
 Modern conservation-grade plexiglass offers the same characteristics of clarity, UV protection, and non-reflectiveness as Museum Glass, the highest grade of glass for framing.
 Plexiglass has a major, and obvious, advantage in shipping artwork: it won’t break.
 I personally find it allows the brilliance of pastels to shine through better, and I also like the fact that its removable factory coating ensures that it is pristinely clean and scratch-free when I purchase it.
-While Museum Glass is an excellent choice, I have moved to the use of plexiglass for framing unless otherwise requested.
+While Museum Glass is an excellent choice for smaller paintings, I have moved to the use of plexiglass for framing large pieces unless otherwise requested.
 TruVue Optium is available at an additional charge for those who would like the highest grade plexiglas with all the features of Museum Glass and more.

 Prices and Shipping Costs

 Prices are in US dollars.
 There is no tax on art sales in Rhode Island!
 Because shipping costs depend on several variables, including size, weight, location, desired delivery date and method, etc., shipping costs cannot be standardized.
 A 9x12 or smaller passe-partout, for example, going only a short distance, might be shipped for as little as $10, whereas a very large framed painting going across the country can run well over $100.
 After you make your purchase, I will contact you to discuss shipping and will notify you of final shipping charges.
 I will ship anywhere in the world.
-Please note that a $1.00 shipping deposit is charged at checkout, which is required for cart operation.

 Questions?
 Just Ask